SmileiPIC/tutorials/advanced_tutorial1.rst

-Advanced Practical 1: Synchrotron-like Radiation reaction processes
+Advanced Tutorial 1: Synchrotron-like Radiation reaction processes
 ------------------------------------------------------------------------------

 The goal of this tutorial is to present how to use the radiative and QED processes in